 Attendance.
 Class participation is the foundation of any seminar course, including this one.
 If you need to miss a class, please notify me as soon as possible.
-As long as documentation (e.g., a dean's note) is provided, one absence will not negatively affect your grade.
-You will still be responsible for the work due in the class you missed, e.g., reading response and interim paper deadlines.
+One absence will not negatively affect your grade.
+More than one absence will generally mean that your grade will drop by a +/-, although additional absences may excused on a case-by-case basis and with provided documentation.
+You will still be responsible for the work due in a class you miss, e.g., reading response and interim paper deadlines.
+Please let me know if you have any questions about this policy.

 Late assignments.
 It is not fair for you to get more time on your assignments than your peers.
 If there is an appropriate reason for turning an assignment in late, please discuss it with me well in advance so that we can work together on a plan.
-Unless we have agreed that there is a strong justification, I will have to penalize late assignments accordingly.
+Unless we have agreed that there is a strong justification, late assignments will lose 5 points for each day they are late (e.g., from 20 points to 15 for the final paper).
+Late reading responses will get a maximum of 1 point and cannot be turned in after we have discussed them in class.